cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Relative coordinates evaluate against the processor block.

 Pay attention to the `message4` block: its coordinates are (2, 0), which is inside the schematic, but there's no block at these coordinates.
-The link is created nevertheless, and when the schematic is built in Mindustry world, any block placed subsequently on the tile corresponding to the position (2, 0) in the schematic will be automatically linked to the processor.
+The link is created, nevertheless, and when the schematic is built in the Mindustry world, any block placed subsequently on the tile corresponding to the position (2, 0) in the schematic will be automatically linked to the processor.
 If it is a message, it will be linked as `message4`.